qualityshepherd/brine/assets/posts/southern_coast.md

 1. Yagul Fane is built atop an ancient city with unimaginable magical treasures.
 1. Have you ever known purveyors of magic and religion to get along?
 There's tension between Yagul Fane and the monastery... count on it.
 1. Greever's Lighthouse is full of ghosts.
 They activate the old light to summon a spectral ship from the depths.
-1. The mountain mists are the breath of ancient dragons who once ruled this place.
+1. The mountain mists are the breath of dragons who once ruled this place.
 The Lost Druid says they'll return once their food source is replenished.
 1. Word is the Council of Six in Yagul Fane are trying to unseat the Fae Court; appointing "more cooperative" officials.
 1. Maude's bees make special honey from Moonlight Mushrooms.
 The Monastery pays triple for those jars; say it helps 'em _see clearly_.
 1. Fellstead's abbess and Mon's warden are friendly.
 VERY friendly if you know what I mean...